JLEWilson/super_galactic_age_calculator/README.md

 ## Setup/Installation Requirements

-Make sure to include information for package.jason and install

 * _You can find the github repository [here](https://github.com/JLEWilson/super_galactic_age_calculator)_
 * _Click the code button, and copy the https link_